INDUSTRY INSIGHTS

 We’ve been thinking about experience through four connected lenses.
 We call them AX, EX, OX, and PX.

-PX (Publisher Experience): whether publishers can see the system clearly enough to steer it.
+Can publishers see the system clearly enough to steer it?

 No single persona sees the whole system.
 Each experiences a part.
-And when you optimise one layer in isolation, friction doesn’t disappear.
+When you optimise one layer in isolation, friction doesn’t disappear.
 It simply moves elsewhere.

-We saw this clearly in a discussion Shanthi was leading around simplifying a publisher’s 12-page author submission guideline.
-From the author’s point of view, nearly every section seemed necessary.
-From an operations point of view, the instinct would have been to compress it into a single-page document.
+Shanthi saw this firsthand while trying to simplify a publisher’s 12-page author submission guidelines.
+From the author’s perspective, every section felt necessary.
+From an operations perspective, it should have been a one-pager.
 That tension between what’s right for one persona and what works across the system doesn’t get solved by better tools, it gets solved by understanding how the layers connect, and what each persona actually needs in order to do their work well.
 That’s a design problem, not a technology problem.

 These layers reinforce each other.
 When author experience is poor, editorial inherits the mess.
 When editorial comes under strain, operations absorb it.
 And when operations are constantly patching invisible gaps, the publisher’s view of the system becomes less reliable.